 The Egger Lectron numbering (800) of the Minisystem can be seen in the below closeup of the Braun styrofoam mold packaging.

 The 2nd edition of the Minisystem ran contrary to packaging logic and was actually larger in size than the 1st edition.
 This version also dispensed with the 1st edition’s base plate with the logo in the top left hand corner in favor of a even cheaper and thinner base plate.
-There was also a block placard guide along with the two instructional manuals.
+There was also a newly added block placard guide along with the two instructional manuals.
+These manuals were published in several languages including English.

 By their final January 1st, 1972 price list, Braun had retired the Minisystem from its product line.